 Ranking for popular keywords is not easy.
 First try to rank for more specific, long tail keywords.
 There will be less traffic, but also less competition for these keywords, which makes it easier to end up higher in Google’s search results for these specific terms.
-On top of that, the people that will find you, will be more likely to convert, because changes are high you offer exactly what they’re looking for.
+On top of that, the people that will find you will be more likely to convert, because chances are high you offer exactly what they’re looking for.
 As a bonus, if you combine your long tail keyword strategy with a great site structure you might even, eventually, start to rank for the more popular keywords as well!

 In this Basic SEO training video fragment Joost explains the difference between head and tail keywords:

 Read here what Joost says in this video about long tail keywords: